dk307/HSPI_ZWaveParameters/README.md

 * Link to Open Z-Wave database site for device.
 You can view description, inclusion/exclusion information & manual on that site.
 * View Z-Wave parameters for a device.
 * Update Z-Wave parameters for a device.
+* Offline database bundled with plugin so that it does not need internet connection.